xavdid/advent-of-code/solutions/2022/day_15/README.md

 ### Part 2 Improved

 We know that our hole will be bordered on all sides by the borders of scanners.
 If any of those scanners had a range 1 larger than it does, then that scanner would be the only one to include the point.
 So, if we grow each scanner one at a time and iterate over its (now enlarged) border, we can report the one point that no other scanner can reach.
-That may sound like a lot of iterating, but we'll reduce 4mil lines to `sum([2x + 2y for x,y in scanners])`, and there are only 25 scanners.
-NUM TK Much more manageable.

 To do this, all we need is a method to walk the border of a scanner's reach + 1 circle:

 ```py
 class Sensor: